HongPong/game_clock/README.txt

   $game = array(
     'name' => $name,           // A unique machine-name.
     'title' => $title,         // A human-readable title.
+    'type' => $type,           // An optional string.
+Some modules may act only
+                               // on events by clocks of a certain type.
     'status' => $status,       // If TRUE, then the clock will begin started.
                                // If FALSE it begins paused.
 Defaults to FALSE.
     'turn' => $turn,           // The current turn to begin the clock.